MARTIMM/raku-mongodb-driver/README.md

 that page: *Major version zero (0.y.z) is for initial development.
 Anything may change at any time.
 The public API should not be considered stable.*

+* 0.25.0
+  * Create user
+  * Drop user
-* 0.24.1 Added document checks to inserts
+* 0.24.1
+  * Added document checks to inserts.
+No dollars on first char of keys and no dots in keys.
+This is checked on all levels.
+On top level the key ```_id``` is checked if the value is unique in te collection.
 * 0.24.0
   * Added version() and build_info() to MongoDB::Connection.
 * 0.23.2